laspleendeparis/how-to-fix-society/guides/how-to-fix-society.md

 - Buy from and invest in local businesses.

 ## Top down approach
-(from govt and financial institutions to individuals) Some topics inspired by Heresy Financial
+(from govt, corporations, and financial institutions to individuals) Some topics inspired by Heresy Financial
 - Reallocating the federal government budget to needs-based instead of age-based
 - Bring the military home; if more countries are peaceful, there would be less need for military force